Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_transformation/tb_zts_transformation.md

 ### What You Will Learn
 - How to Clone a Table
-- How to Use Snowflakes Result Set Cache
+- How to Use Snowflake's Result Set Cache
 - How to Add a Column to a Table
 - How to Update Data in a Column
 - How to Use Time-Travel